J. M. Barnardo & Son: Company history

 Furrier John Michael[is] Barnardo opened his fur business in 1812 at 4 Dame Street, next to Dublin Castle.
 A register of residents from 1870 also gives the address of 36 Mary Street for the Lord Lieutenant's furrier, Henry Barnardo.
 A business directory of 1874 contains two Dublin retail furriers, B. Barnardo here addressing 78 Argyle Street.

 Younger son Henry Lionel Barnardo (born 1847) took over the business when John Michelis Barnardo died in 1874.
 At that time, the company was so successful and respected that the company was allowed to bear the title of court furrier every year from 1832 onwards.
 Towards the end of 1874 Henry Lionel moved his family and business to Grafton Street.
 When this building burned down in 1882, he took the opportunity and organized a large, apparently very successful sale.
 The offer of "the best goods uninjured by the fire" offered fur-lined circular cloaks in every kind of Fur (sic) from 14/6d up, Fur Carriage rugs from £2.6.0d to 3gns, and Seal Bag Muffs, mounted in Nickel Silver Frames from 10/6d.
 On the corner of Duke Street and Grafton Street, he also opened a fashion store built specifically for this purpose.
 In 2023, the company, which has existed since 1812, surpassed the oldest German furrier's shop, Richard Förster, founded in Werdau in 1881.

-Henry Cecil Barnardo took over the business in 1912, six months after his father's death, and ran it from 1922 together with his wife Ellen Josephine, who had started the business at the age of 14.
+Henry Cecil Barnardo took over the business in 1912, six months after his father's death, and ran it from 1922 together with his wife Ellen Josephine, who began working at the business at the age of 14.
 "She'd worked in the shop since she was 14," Elizabeth explains, "and was the serious business person in the relationship, running things while he went off to antique auctions and conducted the Dublin Philharmonic Orchestra.
 Her husband was known for his extraordinary generosity towards scroungers or beggars; Josephine was also generous, but of a more practical nature".
 Losing all their money in the Wall Street crash of 1929, the beginning of the Great Depression, they sold the second store and continued selling the acquired merchandise at 108 Grafton Street.

 Henry Lionel Barnardo ran the company after his older brother Thomas John Barnardo went to London to become a doctor.
 Henry expanded the company significantly.
 It was passed into the next generation with Henry Cecil Barnardo.
 He designed the collections up until the 1920s.

 He married late and his only son, Harry, creative like his ancestors, carried on the family business.
 Irish airline Aer Lingus was by then very prosperous and Barnardo began supplying stores in the US and abroad and hosting fur fashion shows in many different locations, Bermuda, Switzerland, France and America.
 He always engaged Irish models, Winnie Butler, Lady Antonia Wardell, Hilary Freyne, Rosemary Smyth and Adrienne Ring.
 He did the MC bit himself, reciting snatches of Percy French.